aden1350/scenarios/python/challenge-unleashing-the-power-of-decorators/step2.md

 ### TODO

-Create a decorator called `log_it` that will take in a function as an argument and log its execution.
+In `log_it.py`, create a decorator called `log_it` that will take in a function as an argument and log its execution.
 The decorator should save the log to a file named `log.txt` in the current directory.
 The log should include the timestamp, the function name, and the arguments passed to the function.

 ### Examples